sinequa/sba-angular/docs/apps/5-vanilla-builder.md

 * Specific to Application component

 Each application's pages contains a specific **configurator** component.
-This component describe how to customize the page and which SBA components are allowed to drop within it.
+This component describes how to customize the page and which SBA components are allowed to drop within it.

 |configurator|description|
 |---|---|